igpayne/laravel-vue-spa/readme.txt

 	- visit the releases page via the navigation bar:
 		- view all releases
 		- view releases by genre
-		- add a new release which can contain any number of tracks
+		- add a new release which can contain any number of tracks and a cover image

+    - visit an individual release's page by clicking on that release

 	- login/register

 Things that could be implemented in future:

-	- Images:
-		-allow uploading of release covers
-		-retrieve release coverers for view using API

 	- Authorization:
 		- ensure only admins can add releases

-	- View for individual releases:
-		- clicking a release should load a view for it
-		- from here admins should be able to edit a view

 The Bootstrap template used can be found here: https://startbootstrap.com/template/shop-homepage